zeanrovin/digital-cv/README.md

 * Responsible in Conducting Website Quality Assurance procedures and Software Acceptance Test
 *	Front-end developer for an online recruitment system

+_*Technologies used:*_ PHP, HTML, CSS, Javascript, GIT

 #### Intern @ [Accenture] (https://www.accenture.com/us-en) _(June 2016 to August 2016)_
 *	Had an experience on SAP configuration in Materials Management Module
 *	Making Proof of Testing Document in every ticket resolved.

+****

+### Education and Training

+#### High-Potential Entry Level Program(HPEL)
+##### Finastra (Philippines)(2018)
+Java and AS400 RPG Training

+#### Bachelor of Science, Information Systems
+##### University of Santo Tomas(2013-2017)
+Specializes in Service Management

+****

+### Personal Background

+Fluent in English and Filipino.
+Experienced in Java, RPG, AS400, SQL, HTML, CSS, JavaScript, GIT and SVN.
+Proficient in Eclipse, Visual Studio, MS Office, Google Apps, Adobe Photoshop and Sony Vegas Video Editing.
+Knows basic PHP, Python C# and Data Science.
+Very active in College Organizations – Executive Officer for consecutive years.
+Eager to continually learn and strive for excellence in a workplace.
+I’m a team player who can multitask and be proactive in meeting deadlines.